Supreme Court agrees to take up major Second Amendment case - KION546

 According to the Giffords Law Center, although most states continue to require a permit in order to carry a concealed weapon, many states now place few or no restrictions on open carry.

-New York Attorney General Letitia James said in court papers that since the landmark Supreme Court cases District of Columbia v.
-Heller in 2008 and the later McDonald v.
+New York Attorney General Letitia James said in court papers that since the landmark Supreme Court cases Heller and the later McDonald v.
 City of Chicago, courts have held that the right to carry firearms in public is not unlimited and can be subject to regulatory measures consistent “with longstanding limitations on that right.”

 James told the court that the law requires applicants to carry the handgun in public without restriction to show an “actual and articulable — rather than merely speculative or specious — need for self-defense.”
 Lower courts upheld the restriction.